Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 ### 3.3 Usability Requirements

 - The Mission Control application is expected to be intuitive and and easy to pick up out of the box.
-If this requirement is not met it could lead to misuse of the software as the user doesnt understand how the application works
+If this requirement is not met it could lead to misuse of the software as the user doesn't understand how the application works
 - The application should have user friendly buttons and/or components that won't case confusion to the user.
 If this requirement is not is not met this could lead to failure of components or even potential harm to the user.
 - The application is also expected to have a quick and responsive feedback to the user, especially when a rocket is in